 Racial Inequality and Public Policy

 The center was founded in 1992 as a joint effort of the University of Minnesota and the Roy Wilkins Foundation to carry on the legacy of Roy Wilkins, former chief executive of the National Association for the Advancement of Colored People (NAACP).
 It is the only endowed center and chair in Wilkins' memory in the United States.
+Read more about Roy Wilkins.

 The center brings together a broad range of expertise to produce cutting-edge research, influence public policy, and implement viable programs on such topics as disparities, racial and economic inequality, educational opportunity gaps, and the impact and role of crime in minority communities.
 The center's four objectives are:

-Promote Discussions on Race
+Promote discussions on race

 Promote discussion on issues of discrimination, inequality, and racism by bringing together concerned stakeholders from all communities and disciplines to propose innovative, well-rounded solutions.